-President Biden to rebuild the refugee resettlement program in the USA
+Rebuilding the refugee resettlement program

-“The executive order means a lot to me.
+“This means a lot to me.
 Now I can reunite with my family members who still live in the Kakuma refugee camp in Kenya.
 I can’t wait for this to happen.”
 Mohy Omer, USAHello Advisory Board Member

 How soon can refugees start coming to the U.S.?

 The resettlement process is long.
 Refugees have to go through several background checks, medical screenings, and interviews.
 For many refugees who were already approved to come to the USA, some of these clearances have now expired and they have to redo them before they can be allowed to enter.

-Refugees are central to USAHello
+Refugees and asylees are important to USAHello